 The Special Rapporteurs are part of what is known as the Special Procedures of the Human Rights Council.
 Special Procedures, the largest body of independent experts in the UN Human Rights system, is the general name of the Council’s independent fact-finding and monitoring mechanisms that address either specific country situations or thematic issues in all parts of the world.
 Special Procedures experts work on a voluntary basis; they are not UN staff and do not receive a salary for their work.
 They are independent from any government or organization and serve in their individual capacity.

 For more information and media requests, please contact Katarina Medlova (+41 22 917 9129 / firstname.lastname@example.org )

 Follow news related to the UN’s independent human rights experts on Twitter @UN_SPExperts.

-Document Source: Human Rights Council, Special Rapporteur on extrajudicial, summary or arbitrary executions, Special Rapporteur on the negative impact of the unilateral coercive measures on the enjoyment of human rights, Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, Special Rapporteur on the right to adequate housing, Special Rapporteur on the right to health, Special Rapporteur on the rights to freedom of assembly and association, Special Rapporteur on the situation of human rights defenders, Special Rapporteur on the situation of human rights in the OPT, Special Rapporteur on torture and other cruel, inhuman and degrading treatment or punishment, Special Rapporteur on violence against women, Special Reporter on the promotion and protection of the reight to freedom of opinion and expression
+Document Sources: Human Rights Council, Special Rapporteur on extrajudicial, summary or arbitrary executions, Special Rapporteur on the negative impact of the unilateral coercive measures on the enjoyment of human rights, Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, Special Rapporteur on the right to adequate housing, Special Rapporteur on the right to health, Special Rapporteur on the right to peaceful assembly and association, Special Rapporteur on the situation of human rights defenders, Special Rapporteur on the situation of human rights in the OPT, Special Rapporteur on torture and other cruel, inhuman and degrading treatment or punishment, Special Rapporteur on violence against women, its causes and consequences

 Subject: Annexation, Human rights and international humanitarian law, Legal issues